robin4a4/realight/README.md

 ### Database

 If you want to store data in a database you can use the `realight/db` package that exposes a bun sqlite database.
 You can also use the native bun sqlite db but you'll have to import it dynamically in either the query or mutate function.
 Using the `realight/db` you'll be able to import it from the top.

+## TODO

+- forwardRef on form.Form
+- named and valued buttons in form
+-